How to Plan Your Retirement Income

 Roth Accounts

-Investors can also open an after-tax account, the most common being the Roth 401(k) and Roth IRA.
+Investors can also open an after-tax account, the most common types being the Roth 401(k) and Roth IRA.
 Funds deposited in these accounts are post-tax—meaning you pay ordinary income tax on any funds prior to contribution.
 Because the tax is paid up front, account holders don’t pay taxes on withdrawals after the age of 59½.
-The 10% penalty still applies for early withdrawals, similar to tax-deferred accounts.
+The 10% penalty still applies for early withdrawals, similar to tax-deferred accounts.2

 Grandpa, Son and Grandson sit at the end of a dock fishing